-Callaway Epic Flash Driver is our top pick among the drivers for high handicappers.
+"Callaway Epic Flash Driver is our top pick among the drivers for high handicappers.
 It has an impressive design as a result of AI.
 Moreover, it has all the features that a beginner golfer of high handicappers is looking for.
 It has exceptional forgiveness, adjustable loft, and large clubhead.
-This driver is worth the value of money too.
+This driver is worth the value of money too."

 Callaway Epic Flash Driver

 One good feature of this driver is its loft adjustment that it can be adjusted to -1 degree to +2 degree.
 This Callaway Epic Flash Driver is available in 9, 10.5, and 12 degrees loft.
 It allows you to change the loft angle while the grip is the same.
 Beginners and handicappers are advised to use 10 degrees above loft.
 It comes with different shaft flex options for better alignment.

 The driver for handicap golfers must also be very forgiving.
 The Callaway Epic Flash is very forgiving because of the triaxial carbon crown that also helps lower the center of gravity.
 The large sweet spot also helps it to be more forgiving for off-center hits.
 It also uses jailbreak technology that helps on narrowing misses.
-The Epic Flash gives more impact on the face and gives longer flight.
+The Callaway Epic Flash gives more impact on the face and gives longer flight.
 This driver has everything that a new golfer needs.

 Mazel Titanium Golf Driver

 Best on a Budget

 TaylorMade M6 Driver

 Cobra King F8 Driver

-Best for Loft Adjustment
+Lot of Loft Adjustment

 Cobra King F8 Driver is one of the best-looking drivers from Cobra.
 This driver is designed to increased swing speed, forgiveness, and distance.
 This is one of the best drivers for handicappers who want to improve their swing and forgiveness.